 My research is supported by the National Science Foundation Graduate Research Fellowship Program.
 At Rice I have been involved with the Ethnography Studio

 and the Center for Energy and Environmental Research in the Human Sciences (CENHS).
 I am currently a student representative for the Society for Social Studies of Science (4S), and served as a program secretary for the 4S 2019 meeting in New Orleans.
 I am also a contributing editor for Platypus

+, the CASTAC blog.
 I received my BA in Anthropology and Biology from Haverford College.
-Prior to starting my doctoral studies at Rice, I worked as a research assistant in a molecular biology lab at the University of California San Francisco.
+Prior to starting my doctoral studies, I worked as a research assistant in a molecular biology lab at the University of California San Francisco.